HKervadec/mittelwerk/README.md

 ## TODO
 * Compiler errors management
+  * Type verification for expression and function call
+* And some warning
+  * When two or more state got the START/FINAL token
 * Generate functions header for the ShuttleA.h
 * Tool to automagically paste the generated code into the vessel
 * Argument to set the output files